 Whether you are interested in a 30-minute walk or a full day hike, Island Lake has what you need.
 We have the best maintained and most diverse hiking trails in the valley.
 Want to learn about flora and fauna?
 Guided interpretive hikes are available, check out our page in related links.
 This spectacular valley is privately owned by Island Lake Resort and offers lodging, dining, spa services, guided hiking and more.

 Island Lake Lodge is open June 9 - October 9, 2017 (note: some days the lodge may not be available or open due to a private function or wedding - visit this webpage for schedules and events.
 Visitors can still access the trails.)

 Trail map for Island Lake Lodge can be found at the lodge, at their downtown office or under related documents on this page

-	Access: From the trailhead below the Bear Lodge, head down the trail to the lake and follow the signs.
-Highlights: Allows for a gentle hike around Island Lake following lunch or dinner or when your time is limited.
-The Fir Trail wanders through the legendary Old Growth Forest of the upper Cedar Valley.
+From the trail head below the Bear Lodge, head down the trail to the lake and follow the signs.
+Allows for a gentle hike around Island Lake following lunch, dinner, or when your time is limited.
+The Fir Trail wanders through the legendary Old Growth Forest of the upper Cedar Valley

 Rating: Easy- Moderate

 The Old Growth Trail starts at the Old Growth parking lot approximately 4km up the Island Lake access road.
 The trail tours through ancient Cedars, Douglas Fir and Spruce, finishing at the lodge.

 Tamarack Trail (8 km/5 hr/Elevation gain 640m)